lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-5. Each input frame in the batch that was input to the vehicle detection model will now become its own input frame going forward down the pipeline:
+5. Each input frame in the batch that was input to the vehicle detection model now becomes its own input frame going forward down the pipeline:

 ```				// prepare a FramePipelineFifoItem for each batched frame to get its detection results
 				std::vector<FramePipelineFifoItem> batchedFifoItems;